Jeff-Lowrey/imap_mcp/README.md

-# smtp_mcp
+# imap_mcp
-An example Model Context Protocol client and server to interface with an SMTP server
+An example Model Context Protocol client and server to interface with an imap server

-This server will allow an MCP Host to send email messages over SMTP.
+This server will allow an MCP Host to read email messages using IMAP.